Great RV Exterior Care Tips

 when well-maintained, they can supply years of well-shaded adventures.

-Effectively preserving your awning comes down to a few important points:
+Effectively preserving your awning comes down to a few crucial points:

 ● Keep your RV awning clean, and watch for signs of mold or mildew forming.
 Most

-awning canopies are made from either acrylic or vinyl fabric, so be sure to follow the
+awning canopies are made from either acrylic or vinyl fabric, so follow the

 cleaning instructions that best fit your awning’s fabric type.
 Your manufacturer should be